Sympathetic cooling and squeezing of two co-levitated nanoparticles: Abstract

 \section{Abstract}

-We demonstrate sympathetic cooling of a silica nanoparticle coupled via the Coulomb interaction to a second silica nanoparticle to which feedback cooling is directly applied.
-We also implement sympathetic squeezing through a similar process showing non-thermal motional states can be transferred through the Coulomb interaction.
-This work establishes protocols for cooling and manipulating arrays of nanoparticles for sensing and minimising the effect of optical heating in future experiments.
+Levitated particles are an ideal tool for measuring weak forces and investigating quantum mechanics in macroscopic objects.
+Arrays of two or more of these particles have been suggested for improving force sensitivity and entangling macropscopic objects.
+In this article, two charged, silica nanoparticles, that are coupled through their mutual Coulomb repulsion, are trapped in a Paul trap, and the individual masses and charges of both particles are characterised.
+We demonstrate sympathetic cooling of one nanoparticle coupled via the Coulomb interaction to the second nanoparticle to which feedback cooling is directly applied.
+We also implement sympathetic squeezing through a similar process showing non-thermal motional states can be transferred by the Coulomb interaction.
+This work establishes protocols to cool and manipulate arrays of nanoparticles for sensing and minimising the effect of optical heating in future experiments.